rathena/rathena/npc/custom/eAAC_Scripts/kafraExpress/readme.txt

 Description
 ================================================================================
-The PvP warping module leads to the pvp maps named pvp_n_*-*.
+The PvP warping module leads to the pvp maps named pvp_n_*-*.gat.
 It has two
 modes: simple and advanced.
-On simple mode, every player of every level gets thrown into the pvp_n_1-* maps to nuke it out, on advanced mode each of the map groups gets their own range of permissible levels to enter.
+On simple mode, every player of every level gets thrown into the pvp_n_1-*.gat maps to nuke it out, on advanced mode each of the map groups gets their own range of permissible levels to enter.
 Since there is no sure way how characters should escape from a pvp map, they are currently given a butterfly wing when they warp.